Corsaire/first-audit/README.md

 ### **Malicious token**

-Token is not guaranteed to be valid and non malicious.
+A token is not guaranteed to be valid and non-malicious.
 There is no `TokenRegistry` in v2 and no preprocess of tokens.
-Maker can post any address to the `makerToken` or `takerToken` field and almost no validation occurs on 0x protocol side.
+A maker can post any address to the `makerToken` or `takerToken` field and almost no validation occurs on 0x protocol side.

 **Note 1** : *No dangerous reentrancy attack has been found yet.*

-**Note 2** : malicious token can try to benefit from unapproporiate usage of arbitrage functions.
+**Note 2** : malicious token can try to benefit from the inappropriate usage of arbitrage functions.
 For example, if someone will use `batchFillOrders` or `batchFillOrdersNoThrow` for arbitrage purposes.

 > TBD: Attack details will be shown later.